3gstudent/p0wnedShell/README.md

 - Test Success on Visual Studio 2008 and later.

-- All C# project can use this.
+- All Visual Studio project include c++ c# vb and vf# can use this.

 ###Usage: